 For a single-tank dive operation, it usually takes about two hours from the meeting time at the marina to the time you are back on board the ship.

-According to French Polynesian law, PADI instructors are able to conduct a group of five divers maximum.
-We have three PADI instructors on board The Gauguin, so the maximum number of divers is fifteen, divided between two Zodiac® dive boats.
+According to French Polynesian law, diving instructors are able to conduct a group of five divers maximum.
+We have four French state-certified diving instructors/PADI instructors on board The Gauguin, so the maximum number of divers is fifteen, divided between two Zodiac® dive boats.

 It is allowed but not really necessary.

-When we arrive on a non-drift dive site, either we attach the boat to an existing mooring, or we drop the anchor.
+When we arrive on a non-drift dive site we attach the boat to an existing mooring.
 This is for assisting guests in their descent, especially for beginners so they do not need to control their buoyancy.
 There will most likely be a mooring line on every dive, but is not guaranteed.